-Focusing on the positives, the following is worth mentioning about Barba.
-Led keel, mast attached to the keel, low fuel consumption, reasonably light (makes her easier to control and maneuver), small size giving access to additional anchorages.
-It´s also a well tested design.
+Focusing on the positives, the following is worth mentioning about Barba: Led keel, mast attached to the keel, low fuel consumption, reasonably light (makes her easier to control and maneuver) and small size giving access to additional anchorages.
+It´s also a well-tested design.
 The stern gives us easy access to the water facilitating diving, launching the dinghy and other interactions with water.

 The following critical upgrades have been done to the boat: